Diploma Course

 Secondary progressions and solar arc directions.
 By learning how to work with secondary progressions and solar arc directions, you will have covered most of the major forecasting techniques in current use.
 Also, you will receive guidance on how to synthesise a forecast using transits, secondary progressions and/or solar arc directions.
 Finding out how to read computer printouts of these directions can save you a lot of time, if you decide to buy astrological calculation software.

 Age related transits and progressions.
-Next, find out about the age related transits, such as the Saturn Returns, and the Uranus Half Return.
+Next, find out about the age related transits, such as the Saturn Returns, and the Uranus Half Returns.
 Also important are the progressed Moon aspects to the progressed Sun, as they show the development of the Moon’s phases throughout our lives and what they might indicate.
 You will learn, too, about the progressed lunar returns which occur at specific ages.

 Fee for Module 5 is £375.